qrtl/axls-oca/stock_move_actual_date/readme/USAGE.rst

 2. In the wizard, select a date in 'Inventory at Date', and click 'Valuation as of Accounting Date' (note that 'hh:mm:ss' part of the selection in 'Inventory at Date' is ignored in this context).

+Use the Actual Date field in the following stock quantity history reporting scenarios:

+1. Go to Inventory > Reporting > Locations and click 'Inventory at Date'.
+2. In the wizard, select a date in 'Inventory at Date', and click 'Inventory as of Actual Date' (note that the 'hh:mm:ss' part of the selection in 'Inventory at Date' is ignored in this context).

+Note: You can also use this feature along with stock_quantity_history_location.